Dominica: Hurricane Maria Post Disaster Assessment and Support to Recovery Planning

 The PNDA found that the total damages in Dominica were estimated at EC$2.51 billion (US$930.9 million) and losses to EC$1.03 billion (US$380.2 million).
 Most damages were sustained in the housing sector (38 percent), with damages of about 90 percent of the country’s housing stock.
 Furthermore, electricity service ceased completely in Dominica in the aftermath of Hurricane Maria, due to the widespread and severe damages to the electricity network.

 The PDNA results were presented at a CARICOM-UN High Level Pledging Conference in New York City in November 2017, with the objective to mobilize support and commitment of pledges to help Caribbean countries with reconstruction and resilience building efforts.

 The PDNA informed the overall recovery action plan and strategy in Dominica, and the mobilization of resources from financial institutions and development partners.
-The latter includes financing from the World Bank of a Housing Reconstruction Emergency Recovery Loan, an Emergency Agriculture Program and additional financing to the Disaster Vulnerability Reduction Project.
+The latter includes financing from the World Bank of a Housing Reconstruction Emergency Recovery Loan (US$40 million), an Emergency Agriculture Program (US$25 million) and additional financing (US$31 million) to the Disaster Vulnerability Reduction Project.